-- Within all AGQ lessons at NCLT it is a directive that before any assignments are completed, students should complete an in-class task that is designed to assess students writing ability.
+- Prior to the start of teaching, all students on applied general courses should be shown the 'Student AGQ Video'.
+This video includes details of what could be considered misuse of AI and outlines the possible consequences of such activity, including disqualification of the student from the Applied General qualification(s) concerned. - Within all applied general lessons it is a directive that before any assignments are completed, students should complete an in-class task that is designed to assess students writing ability.
 The task may be word processed or handwritten but should be completed in class under direct supervision so that the teacher is able to establish the writing ability of each student at the start of the course.
-The teacher should retain the task for the duration of the course. - Review current assignment briefs and where it is decided that AI may be likely to be misused, consider changing the format of the assessment methods from essay style assessment to task such as PowerPoint presentations, video submissions, group presentations, group discussions etc. - Teachers should not accept, without further investigation, work which is suspected to have been taken from Al tools without proper acknowledgement or is otherwise plagiarised doing so encourages the spread of this practice and is likely to constitute staff malpractice which can attract sanctions.
+The teacher should retain the task for the duration of the course. - Review current assignment briefs and where it is decided that AI may be likely to be misused, consider changing the format of the assessment methods from essay style assessment to task such as PowerPoint presentations, video submissions, group presentations, group discussions etc. - Teachers should not accept, without further investigation, work which is suspected to have been taken from AI tools without proper acknowledgement or is otherwise plagiarised - doing so encourages the spread of this practice and is likely to constitute staff malpractice which can attract sanctions.